phu0ngng/nccl/CONTRIBUTING.md

 3. **Iteration**: Address feedback and update your PR
 4. **Approval**: Once approved, we'll merge your contribution

 Please be patient during review.
 We aim to provide initial feedback within a week.
+Feel free to ping us if we take much longer than that.

 ## Communication